 Does Halo Beauty Have Shark Cartilage?

-Halo Beauty is vegan so there is nothing it from animals -including sharks.
+Halo Beauty is vegan, so it contains nothing from animals -including sharks.

 Why Doesn't It Have Collagen?

 I was glad to see that Halo Beauty did not contain any collagen?
 Buy why you ask; Isn't collagen important?
-Yes it is, but when you eat collagen, it's not absorbed as collagen.
+Yes it is, but when you eat collagen, it's really not absorbed as collagen.
 Rather, it's absorbed as individual amino acids -just like any other protein is.
-Eating collagen does not replenish the collagen in your skin.
-This is why all those collagen supplements and drinks you see in stores are total baloney.

 See the review of weight loss scams for more insights.